 What Should You Eat On A Gluten-Free Diet?

-It’s important to watch not only gluten intake but overall calorie consumption as well when following this diet plan.
+It’s important to watch not only gluten intake but overall calorie consumption as well when following this diet plan if you are trying to maintain a healthy weight.
 If you eat too much food containing gluten substitutes for traditional products during one meal, you may end up consuming more calories than someone who eats less gluten food—even if they eat more overall.
 You must also be careful because many processed foods advertised as “gluten-free” are still high in fat, sugars, or sodium (11).

 - Beans and legumes